radanalyticsio/oshinko-specs/metrics-for-spark-clusters.md

 agent attached to the master node in a Spark cluster, or as a proxy agent in a container with network access to the JVM in a master node.

+Regardless of the chosen solution, there will be an option to enable the metrics collector.
+This option will be disabled by default.
+Upon enablement, all Spark master pods will be deployed with metrics enabled in their deployment.

 ### Jolokia as a JVM agent

 The simplest route to deploying Jolokia is to use the agent path.
 This change